nodejs/node-addon-api/doc/function_reference.md

 Napi::Value operator ()(const std::initializer_list<napi_value>& args) const;
 ```

-- `[in] Env`: The environment in which to construct the

-Returns a new
+- `[in] args`: Initializer list of reference to JavaScript values as `napi_value`

+Returns a `Value` representing the JavaScript value returned by the referenced
+function.